 Queensland Social Enterprise Council

-The Queensland Government has extended its agreement with the social enterprise peak body, Queensland Social Enterprise Council (QSEC), to 30 June 2023, through the Social Enterprise Jobs Fund.
-This will enable QSEC to continue to support, consult with and represent the social enterprise sector in Queensland.
+The Queensland Government has extended its agreement with the social enterprise peak body, Queensland Social Enterprise Council (QSEC), to 30 June 2024, through the Social Enterprise Jobs Fund.
+This will enable QSEC to continue the valuable work they are doing to support the maturity of the social enterprise sector, particularly in regional Queensland.